Ernest-Low/ga-json-blitz-v2/README.md

 - `axios` (HTTP Client)
 - `gsap` (Green Sock Animation Platform (GSAP))

-## Credit for drawing the images / assets goes to my good friend Siddharth Karmakar
+# Credit for all the image assets used goes to my good friend `Siddharth Karmakar`, they're all original work made for this project.